Vortex-Deskware/WebSoftPy/README.md

 **Be aware that Pymake is by no means perfect, but it will improve.**

 - Hopefully it works for your usecase!

+### Q/A

+- (Q) Why is the file size of the `.exe` files so big compared to `.py`?
+(A) Because that's just how pyinstaller bundles the prerequisites and the Python interpreter, combined with the source code into a single file.
+Feel free to compress the executables using: https://upx.github.io/
+- (Q) What licence is Pymake under?
+(A) Pymake is licenced under the Apache 2.0 Licence (Details available on the LICENCE tab).